UC-ConSERT/Welcome-to-ConSERT/README.md

 This information is freely available to members of ConSERT and readily available for modification as bioinformatic approaches/practices inevitably change overtime.
 We're open to feedback for how this documentation may be improved over time. :fire:

 It is important to note that the information provided here in this repository is simply to serve as a brief introduction to concepts and practices you'll likely use as a member of our group.
 It is NOT intended to serve as the only resource you would want to access.
-In fact, there are a wealth of resources available elsewhere that will cover this material better and with more detail that what will be provided here.
+In fact, there are a wealth of resources available elsewhere that will cover this material better and with more detail than what is provided here.
 Links to suggested resources for additional learning will be made available within each directory. :smiley:

 To get started, below is a overivew of each of the directories in this repository.